AvanzaBank/astrix/doc/tutorial/part1.md

 }
 ```

-The `@AstrixLibraryProvider` tells Astrix that this class can build library apis.
-Each method annotated with `@AstrixExport` will act as a factory method to create the given api element, which is defined by the return type of thte factory method, which is `LunchUtil` in this example.
+The `@AstrixLibraryProvider` annotation tells Astrix that this class if a factory for a library api.
+Each method annotated with `@AstrixExport` will act as a factory method to create a given api element, which is defined by the return type of the factory method, which is `LunchUtil` in this example.

 Consumption of LunchApi is done by first creating an `AstrixContext` and then use it as a factory.
 This unit-test exemplifies: